South Sudan became the newest country in the world in 2011. While there is great hope for this nation, communities are facing multiple threats.

-There are estimated to be 1.6 million internally displaced people in South Sudan and 300,000 refugees from Sudan, DRC, Ethiopia and Central African Republic.
-Women and girls are particularly affected by conflict, facing challenges of gender-based violence, little decision making power and lack of access to resources.
+Women and girls are particularly affected by conflict, facing challenges of gender-based violence, little decision-making power, and lack of access to resources.

-In April 2015 we merged our operations in South Sudan with those of Trócaire, our sister agency in Ireland, in order to increase programme scale and impact, while reducing administration and support costs.
+In April 2015 we merged our operations in South Sudan with those of Trocaire, our sister agency in Ireland, to increase programme scale and impact, while reducing administration and support costs.

-- In the UK, we have campaigned for the British government to help maintain long-term peace and development in South Sudan.
+In the UK, we continue to campaign for the British government to help maintain long-term peace and development in South Sudan.